Do I need to register for IFTA in Wisconsin?

 - Having three or more axles regardless of weight; or used in combination, when the weight of such combination exceeds 26,000 pounds, or 11,797 kilograms gross vehicle or registered gross vehicle weight.

 The state of Wisconsin does not include recreational vehicles in the IFTA tax unless they are used in conjunction with any business endeavor.
 Recreational vehicles include motor homes, pickup trucks with attached campers and buses when used exclusively for personal pleasure by an individual.

 How do I apply for an IFTA license in Wisconsin?

-The Wisconsin IFTA license application can be obtained online at www.dot.wisconsin.gov/business/carriers/ifta.htm by e-mail at email@example.com or at the Hill Farms State Transportation Building in Madison, Room 151.
+The Wisconsin IFTA license application can be obtained at the official DOT website of the State of Wisconsin You can also e-mail at email@example.com or visit the Hill Farms State Transportation Building in Madison, Room 151.
 You can call (608) 266-9900 for assistance.

 What fees does Wisconsin charge me for IFTA?

 Wisconsin charges a $15 application fee, $3 license fee and $2 per set of decals.

 What IFTA credentials will Wisconsin give me?

 Wisconsin will provide you with one IFTA license and a set of decals.
 A photocopy of the original license must be maintained in the cab of each one of your qualified motor vehicles.
 The original license should be kept at your business address in a safe place.
 Your Wisconsin IFTA license is valid for the calendar year January 1 through December 31.

 Do I file a quarterly fuel tax report if I didn't run during the quarter?